EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

     and in tic mark numbering (**-noxn** and **-noyn** and **-xn** and **-yn**), and formatting (**-fmtnx** and **-fmtny**), e.g.\\
   `$ fplot '-fmtnx:%;2,2d' -fmtny:%e -ord ...`
 + You can control many aspects of the curve's [line type](/docs/misc/fplot/#data-switches) (**-lt**); see [Example 2.4](/docs/misc/fplot/#example-24-nbsp-mobility-in-tlinp).
 + There is a great deal of flexibility in making labels.
-See the [Labels exercise](/docs/misc/fplot/#fun-with-labels) for illustratations.\\
+See the [Labels exercise](/docs/misc/fplot/#fun-with-labels) for illustrations.\\
   The following will make a label &nbsp;&Delta;<i>k</i><sub>&perp;</sub>/<i>k</i><sub>0</sub> centered at (1.2,0.5).
   The Greek and italic symbols, subscripts and special character &perp; are accomplished through curly brackets **{...}**:
   <pre>$ fplot -ord '20*x^2*exp(-4*x)' -tp .02:2:.02 -lbl 1.2,0.5 cc '~{D}&{k}_{~&#123;&#123;\136&#125;&#125;}/&{k}_{0}'</pre>